einstein07/CollectiPy/README.md

 - **config/**: Provides the methods to handle the json configuration file.
 - **environment/**: Manages the parallel processing of the siumulations.
 - **arena/**: Contains custom arenas where simulations take place.
-Users can create their own arenas by extending the base classes provided (rectangle/circle/square and the unbounded wrap-around projection).
+Users can create their own arenas by extending the base classes provided (rectangle/circle/square and the unbounded square preview).
 - **entityManager/**: Manages the simulation of agents deployed in the arena.
 - **entity/**: Houses the definitions for various entities such as agents, objects, and highlighted areas within the arena.
 - **gui/**: Includes base classes for the graphical user interface.
 The GUI can be enabled or disabled based on user preference.